COVID-19 in Colombia: A Recap of the Situation

 March 17th: State of Emergency

-National tourism started again since September 1st, land and air transports are working normally.
+National tourism started again since September 1st, 2020.
+Land and air transports are again working normally.

 Check the measures and protocols to travel in Colombia on our page: Travel in Colombia in times of COVID-19